PAP 3a results: what does it mean?

 What exactly is PAP 3a?

-PAP 3a is a result of your smear test (cervical screening) indicating that mild to moderate abnormalities have been found in the cells of your cervix.
+PAP 3a is a result from your smear test (cervical cancer screening) indicating that mild to moderate abnormalities have been found in the cells of your cervix.
 Within PAP 3a, a distinction is made between:

 - PAP 3a1: Mild abnormalities.
 Usually, a visual examination (colposcopy) by the gynecologist is advised.